-The Town's "business type" operation (Water Department) is designed to recover 100% of their costs, including debt payments and depreciation.
-Over the past three fiscal years, expenses in the Water Fund have decreased as a result of a decrease in miscellaneous water operating expenses.
-Moderate increases in General Government and Public Safety were due to annual salary and benefit increases.
+The Town's "business type" operation (Water Division) is designed to recover 100% of their costs, including debt payments and depreciation.
+Expenses in the Water Fund increased this year as a result of increased investment in the C.C.
+Cragin pipeline project.